Nualiian/CameraApp/README.md

+# Camera App

-#This is the main repo for the AR (Augmented Reality) camera app
+This is the main repo for the AR (Augmented Reality) camera app